 - adhesive (sticky) dressings or plasters

-4. Cover the burn loosely with non-fluffy cloth or cling film
+4. Cover the burn loosely with cling film

-- Don't wrap the burnt area too tight.
-This is because swelling may lead to further injury.
+do not wrap the burnt area too tight - swelling may lead to further injury

-- Do not pop any blisters.
-Blisters prevent skin infection.
+do not pop any blisters - they prevent skin infection

 Getting medical attention